-Benefits.
-Assuming the business has a history of success, is operating in a stable industry and that it continues to chug along as it always has, the managers will see a financial return on their investment.
+Benefits: Assuming the business has a history of success, is operating in a stable industry, and that it continues to chug along as it always has, the managers will see a financial return on their investment.
 They will also likely get to keep their jobs.
-This particular ownership transfer has the added benefit of retaining the people who are most familiar with both the industry and the company itself, thereby offering a wealth of experience when dealing with suppliers, customers, and the employees.
+This particular ownership transfer has the added benefit of retaining the people who are most familiar with both the industry and the company itself, thereby offering a wealth of experience when dealing with suppliers, customers, and employees.

-Watch out for.
-Are systems such as daily huddles, regular performance evaluations and dashboards in place and working well?
+Watch Out For: Are systems such as daily huddles, regular performance evaluations, and business dashboards in place and working well?
 Are the managers (purchasers) fully versed and bought-in to their use?
 If so, excellent.
 If not, the culture of the company is likely centered on the people at the top and with the owner and president about to sail off into the sunset it is possible the results of the company will suffer as they take the value and the systems with them.

 In this circumstance, people (possibly financially backed by others) have decided to buy themselves a leadership job with the expectation that they will get the return not just of their salary, but also of the increased valuation their leadership and managerial skills will bring to the company.

 Benefits: There is often a lot of low hanging fruit the previous owner was either too ignorant or overwhelmed to take advantage of.